ccao-data/people/.gitlab/issue_templates/deputy-performance-eval-preparation-exempt.md

 This issue ticket coordinates the **90-day, 180-day, and annual** performance review of the employee named in the issue title by a **deputy**.
-This process should only be used by employees in the Data Science Department.
-This process is documented in the [Data Science handbook](https://gitlab.com/groups/ccao-data-science---modeling/-/wikis/Handbook/Handbook#performance-review).
+This process should only be used by employees in the Data Department.
+This process is documented in the [Data Department handbook](https://gitlab.com/groups/ccao-data-science---modeling/-/wikis/Handbook/Handbook#performance-review).
 Performance evaluations are completed in two parts:

 1. The preparation of the draft evaluation
 2. The meeting and post-meeting actions